tiagopossato/descmaker/README.md

 # DEScMaker

-This tool can parse a "Waters/Supremica" file (.wmod) and generate a C code with the same structure of the inside supervisors and distinguishers.
+This tool can parse a "Waters/Supremica" file (.wmod) and generate code with the same structure of the inside supervisors and distinguishers.

 The code generated is independent and don't any requeriment.

+# File tree
+DEScMaker
+    descmaker.py
+    c_app
+        maker.py
+    python_app
+        maker.py

 # How to use